woman sleeping with dog

 7 Surprising Reasons Your Dog Should Sleep On Your Bed Every Night

 There has been a long-standing debate as to whether or not humans should sleep with their pets.
 Some argue that having a dog or a cat in your bed is unhygienic, and others say it makes getting a good night’s sleep more difficult.
+Despite this, one survey found that 55 percent of pet owners allow their furry friends into their beds with them regularly [1].
+With all this confusion, you may be asking yourself- “should I let my dog sleep in my bed?”

 Perhaps you already allow your pet into your bed despite the nay-sayers, or maybe you’re considering it but you don’t know if you should.
-While there are pros and cons to sharing your bed with an animal, pet-owners everywhere will be happy to know that there are actually a number of benefits to snuggling with your pooch at night.
+While there are pros and cons to sharing your bed with an animal, pet owners everywhere will be happy to know that there are actually a number of benefits to snuggling with your pooch at night.

-Should I Let My Dog Sleep in my Bed?
+Should I Let My Dog Sleep in My Bed?

 Allowing your dog into your bed can provide a sense of calm and security, can help you to relax, and can even improve the quality of your sleep.
 What’s more, sleeping with your pet can increase the bond you have with your animal.
 Check out these amazing benefits of sleeping with your pet: